Letter to His Father

-Letter to His Father (Brief an den Vater) is the name usually given to the letter Franz Kafka wrote to his father Hermann in November 1919, indicting Hermann for his emotionally abusive and hypocritical behavior towards his son.
+Letter to His Father (Brief an den Vater) is the name given to a letter Franz Kafka wrote to his father, Hermann, in November 1919.

-Kafka hoped the letter would bridge the growing gap between him and his father, though in the letter he provides a sharp criticism of both:
+History

-According to Max Brod, Kafka actually gave the letter to his mother to hand on to his father.
-His mother never delivered the letter, but returned it to her son.
+According to Max Brod, Kafka gave the letter to his mother to deliver to his father but she never did.
 The original letter, 45 pages long, was typewritten by Kafka and corrected by hand.
 Two and a half additional pages were written by hand.

-The letter, translated into English by Ernst Kaiser and Eithne Wilkins, was published in a bilingual edition by Schocken Books in 1966, and included in several Schocken collections of Kafka's works.
+In 1954, the letter, translated into English by Ernst Kaiser and Eithne Wilkins, was published by Schocken Books in Dearest Father: Stories and Other Writings.
+In 1966, Schocken Books published the same translation in a bilingual edition.

 A new translation by Hannah and Richard Stokes was published by Oneworld Classics in 2008 under the title Dearest Father.

+Extracts from the letter, translated by Sophie Prombaum, are included in A Franz Kafka Miscellany.

+The letter begins as follows: "Dearest Father, You asked me recently why I maintain that I am afraid of you.
+As usual, I was unable to think of any answer to your question, partly for the very reason that I am afraid of you, and partly because an explanation of the grounds for this fear would mean going into far more details than I could even approximately keep in mind while talking.
+And if I now try to give you an answer in writing, it will still be very incomplete."